hantsy/jakartaee11-sandbox/docs/jpa.md

 ### New Method `getSingleResultOrNull` in `Query`

-Before version 3.2, the `getSingleResult` method would return the single unique result if it existed; otherwise, it would throw a `NoResultException`.
-To return `null` instead, you had to write something like:
+Before version 3.2, the `getSingleResult` method would return the single unique result if it existed.
+Otherwise, it would throw a `NoResultException`.

+To return `null` instead of throwing excpetions, you had to write something like:

 ```java
 try {